Museum of New Zealand

 “Given how wonderfully clear and true to life the illustrations are, it’s incredible to think Keulemans and Buchanan most often worked from bird skins, rather than observations in the wild,” Dr Rice says.

 The exhibition runs until 19 July 2015.

-A selection of high resolution images are available.
+A selection of high resolution images are available from Collections Online.
 Please note that the conditions of using images are:

 More than 140 years ago, two men created what remains New Zealand’s most famous book on native birds.